megaduks/entropy-complex-networks/README.md

 Follow the [instructions](https://jupytext.readthedocs.io/en/latest/install.html) to install Jupytext.

 Jupytext tool automatically convert paired notebooks to and from `percent` format once the notebooks are paired.
+To pair all the scripts and to generate notebooks from them, run the script `pair_notebooks.py`